shkiani/shkiani.github.io/_pages/cv.md

 * Gold medalist in National Mathematical Olympiad in Iran, 2011
 * 8th place in IEEE Signal Processing Cup 2015 among 60 teams
-* Accepted into Chinese University of Hong Kong's competitive internship, granted with full scholarships, 2015
+* Accepted into the Chinese University of Hong Kong's competitive internship, granted with full scholarships, 2015
 * Accepted into the IHPCSS in Japan, granted with full scholarship, 2019
 * Winner of Ontario Graduate Scholarship (OGS) for two consecutive years, 2019-2021
 * Winner of DiDi graduate award for three consecutive years, 2020-2023